 Happy Day Farm, Manalapan

 Happy Day Farm is known for its photo opportunities and pick your own experiences which includes viewing the Lavender Fields.
-Open until June 30, from Tuesdays until Sunday, you can relax by the flowers or take a tractor ride.
-There is a $6 entry fee which allows you to walk through the Phenomenal and Hidcode variety of lavender.
+Open from June 12 – 30, from Wednesdays until Sunday, you can relax by the flowers or take a tractor ride.
+There is a $10 cash entry fee which allows you to walk through the Phenomenal and Hidcode variety of lavender.

 Hidden Springs Lavender Farm, Skilman